Antollo/Easypt/docs/functions.md

 }();
 ```

-(Code called like this above has no access to current context.)
+(Code called like this above - anonymous function literal - has no access to current context.)

-Let's give our function a name;:
+Let's give our function a name:

 ```c
 auto fun.=({